Thelukepet/course/assignments/A4-commoncrawl.md

 the application state in the Resource Manager, very similar to this screenshot:
 ![ResourceManager](screenshot-hathi-resourcemanager.png)

+### Using Spark on the cluster

 If this succeeded, we are ready for using the cluster for real!

-#### Using Spark on the cluster

-Before moving on the final project work, carry out the course instructions on [executing self-contained Spark applications](sbt.html).
+Before moving on the final project work, carry out the course provided instructions on [executing self-contained Spark applications](sbt.html).
 This helps you run a simple Spark application on the cluster from inside your SurfSara Docker container.